 Limited Bavarian Beer Ads After the Reopening (1935-1936)

-When Bavarian Brewing Co. began operations after Prohibition they were under capitalized as mentioned in Prohibition and A Reopening.
-Evidently, the had limited resources for advertising.
-It's also appears they did not have a bottling department, as it seems they relied solely on distributing beer through kegs.
-Only one ad was found that the brewer placed directly.
-It was within days of its reopening and for Riedlin's Select Beer, as shown below.
-All the other newspaper ads just appeared within about a year after the brewery reopened.
-These ads were small, simple and bascially for individual bars and restaurants that were serving Bavarian Beer.
-Due to finanical difficulties that emerged in mid 1936, it appears Bavarian under the Voorhees management had few if any ads beginning in late 1936 through all of 1937.
+When Bavarian Brewing Co. began operations after Prohibition they were under capitalized.
+Evidently, they had limited resources for advertising.
+It also appears they may have only had a bottling department for jug beer (in 1/2 and 1 gallon sizes) - not beer in 12 oz. bottles or cans - as it seems they mainly relied on distributing beer through kegs.
+It seems that the few ads that were found were often in conjunction with individual bars and cafes.
+Due to financial difficulties that emerged in mid 1936, it appears Bavarian under the Voorhees management had few ads beginning in late 1936 through all of 1937.